Katorse: Soundtrack

 The program's theme song, especially for Gabby and Nene, is "Tamis ng Unang Halik" ("Sweetness of First Kiss") sung by Juris of MYMP originally done by Kristina Paner.
 The song "My Love is Here" sung by Erik Santos is also featured in the show as a theme for Jojo and Nene.

 Postponement

 The show was originally scheduled to air in early June 8, 2009, but was postponed as the producers reported having encountered shooting problems because of the weather.
-Because of this, the management have decided to replace Katorse's timeslot with The Wedding, a romantic-comedy series starring Anne Curtis, Derek Ramsay and Zanjoe Marudo.
+Because of this, the management decided to replace Katorse's initial timeslot with The Wedding, a romantic-comedy series starring Anne Curtis, Derek Ramsay and Zanjoe Marudo.

 Teenage pregnancy issue

-MTRCB has shown concerns due to the show's main theme: teenage pregnancy.
-They claim that this matter is to be taken seriously and can easily influence viewers.
-They also referred to The Wedding, another program by ABS-CBN in which the character of Hiyasmin Neri have become pregnant at a young age.
-MTRCB proclaim that these shows are making teenage pregnancy a stereotype on everyday lives.
-Although frowned upon, MTRCB have decided that they will take a closer look on these shows.
+MTRCB raised concerns due to the show's theme of teenage pregnancy, claiming that it could easily influence viewers.
+They also referred to The Wedding, another program by ABS-CBN in which the character of Hiyasmin Neri was impregnated at a young age.